gjbex/training-material/Debugging/Gdb/README.md

 1. `fib_not_okay.c`: implementation of the Fibonacci function without guard condition.
 1. `fib_okay.c`: correct implementation of the Fibonacci function.
+1. `fib.f90`: recursive implementation of the Fibonacci function that goes into infinite recursion.
 1. `hello_world.f90`: very simple OpenMP program to show thread switching in GDB.
 1. `matrix.f90`: program exceeds 2D array bounds.